Missouri vs. South Carolina NCAA Football Odds, Plays and Insights | November 13, 2021

 South Carolina Stats and Trends

+- South Carolina has played nine games, with four wins against the spread.

-- The Gamecocks have been underdogs by 1 point or more five times this season and have covered the spread twice.
+- The Gamecocks have been underdogs by 1 point or more five times this year and have covered the spread twice.

-- South Carolina's games this season have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- South Carolina's games this season have gone over the total in four out of eight opportunities (50%).

-- South Carolina is 1-0 against the spread and 2-0 overall in games when it records more than 36.8 points.
+- South Carolina is 1-0 against the spread and 2-0 overall when the team notches more than 36.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.